Segment Anything Model for Road Network Graph Extraction: Related Works

 \subsection{SAM and Its Applications}

-In 2023, the Segment Anything paper \cite{kirillov2023segment} proposed a foundational model for image segmentation, capable of generalizing across various tasks, enabling impressive zero-shot transfer capabilities.
+In 2023, Segment Anything Model \cite{kirillov2023segment} was proposed as a foundational model for image segmentation, showcasing impressive zero-shot and generalization capabilities.
 Through fine-tuning or direct adoption, SAM has been used in object detection \cite{liu2023grounding}, image inpainting \cite{yu2023inpaint}, segmentation of medical images \cite{ma2023segment, Huang_2024, Wu2023MedicalSA, samed2023}, and remote sensing tasks \cite{RSPrompter}.
 Existing adaptations of SAM in remote sensing have focused more on simple segmentation and have not yet been applied to the production of road network graphs.